Projects

 Where I’m writing:

 • DataExpert — Series on data warehousing, starting with why SCDs are the wrong default (part 2).
-More coming.
+To ~200k subscribers.
+More is coming.

 • Sahar.io — The blog of this website.
 A mix of personal and everything else.